mviereck/x11docker/README.md

 x11docker supports pulseaudio sound over tcp with option `--pulseaudio`.
 For this to use, package `pulseaudio` needs to be installed on host and in docker image.

 #Usage in terminal
+x11docker askes for root password to run docker.
+On systems without a root password like Ubuntu or Sparky, use option `--sudo`, then x11docker uses `sudo` instead of `su` to run docker. x11docker itself should not run as root because X servers should run in userspace without root privileges.

 To run a docker image with new X server:
  -  `x11docker [OPTIONS] IMAGE [COMMAND]`
  -  `x11docker [OPTIONS] -- [DOCKER_RUN_OPTIONS] IMAGE [COMMAND [ARG1 ARG2 ...]]`